-To minimise the risk of any sort of property scam, we would suggest that you use a reputable estate agent.
+To minimise the risk of any sort of property scam, we would suggest that you use a reputable estate agent to get into the best masterplanned communities.
 In France, membership of the FNAIM is a good indicator as it has a strict code of professional ethics.
 Below are five of the more common property scams.

 - Another common scam is the false company or housing organization.
 Many scammers will pretend to be members of a company, and will post advertisements for French homes and French property that they do not actually own.
 The easiest way to avoid this is to make sure you can meet in person, and to make sure not to send information to any company or organization whose legitimacy you cannot verify.

 - One type of scam pretends to offer services on behalf of the advertising website or company through which they are pretending to sell housing.
 For example, you might inquire about a house only to get offered “buyer’s insurance” before the deal.
 Most advertising sites will never provide services beyond the advertisement itself, and will not contact you through the seller (unless you are buying directly from the company itself).